-- Roll out the Maths Mastery programme to all year groups. - Deliver high-quality CPD to staff on Maths Mastery delivery. - Appointment of an academic mentor to deliver support to groups of children in all year groups who are working just below ARE. - Assigning competence to targeted children working just below ARE in year groups 2-6 through pre-teaching sessions. - Learning with Parents is used as a home learning platform to promote and support children's and family's engagement with and enjoyment of Maths. - The lowest 20% of pupils with significant gaps in their understanding of number, receive "same day" and "close the gap" interventions in Maths to consolidate understanding. - Children working just below ARE, access "Ready to Progress" interventions.
+- Roll out the Maths Mastery programme to all year groups. - Deliver high-quality CPD to staff on Maths Mastery delivery. - Assigning competence to targeted children working just below ARE in year groups 2-6 through pre-teaching sessions. - The lowest 20% of pupils with significant gaps in their understanding of number, receive "same day" and "close the gap" interventions in Maths to consolidate understanding.

+- Children working just below ARE, access "Ready to Progress" interventions.
 These sessions build fluency in understanding and application, whilst also promoting conceptual understanding, language & communication, and mathematical thinking. - Regular whole class Maths Meetings are used to consolidate key areas of Maths.
 Pupils are practising concepts and skills on a regular basis, meaning they are continually building on their mastery of these concepts.

-All of the above activities are reflected within the teaching activities and are supported as good practice taken from EEF's Menu of Approaches.
+All the above activities are reflected within the teaching activities and are supported as good practice taken from EEF's Menu of Approaches.

 Other intended outcomes reviewed are, families are well supported and challenged to ensure their children are well looked after and engaged with learning.
 All families at risk of disengagement with school or identified as families in need are in regular contact with school and agencies to provide them with support.
-This is demonstrated by: Qualitative data from families, including parent voice, this is evidenced through Class Dojo communication being on the rise as learning links are shared using accessible platforms for families to support and engage with their child's learning at home e.g. Ruth Miskin Portal Links and Learning with Parents.
+This is demonstrated by: Qualitative data from families, including parent voice, this is evidenced through Class Dojo communication being on the rise as learning links are shared using accessible platforms for families to support and engage with their child's learning at home e.g., Ruth Miskin Portal Links.
 This has shown a significant increase in parental communication with teachers.
 The Inclusion Team have regular SEND meetings and attendance and engagement with parents around SEND is improving.
-In addition to this families who are most vulnerable and are on the Safeguarding list, meet weekly with the inclusion team, to ensure engagement and cooperation, for the benefit of the child and wider community that surrounds them.
+In addition to this families who are most vulnerable and are on the Safeguarding list, meet weekly with DSLs, to ensure engagement and cooperation, for the benefit of the child and wider community that surrounds them.